udacity/cd0354-monolith-to-microservices-exercises/README.md

-# Purpose of This Repo
+# REPLACE ME Purpose of This Repo

 This repo is meant to be used to keep things organized during content development and act as the source of truth for all projects and exercises related to this course.